 - 1. Start the Setup Utility program.
-See "Starting the Setup Utility program" on page 39. - 2.
-On the TSM Settings menu, select TSM Network Settings \rightarrow TSM NIC Selection. - 3.
-Do one of the following: - To set the Ethernet connector 0 for system management, select Dedicated Port. - To set the Ethernet connector 1 for system management, select Shared NIC Port. - 4.
+See "Starting the Setup Utility program" on page 47. - 2.
+On the TSM Settings menu, select TSM Network Settings → TSM NIC Selection. - 3.
+Do one of the following: - To use the RJ-45 Ethernet connector for system management, select Dedicated Port. - To use the Ethernet connector on the installed AnyFabric adapter for system management, select Shared AnyFabric Port. - 4.
 Press F10 to save settings and exit the Setup Utility program.